trilltown/Pursuit-Core-Web-React-Group-Project/README.md

 # Pursuit-Core-Web-React-Group-Project

 For this project, build an application where users can upload and view images.
+For more on persisting images, the link [here](https://stackoverflow.com/questions/15772394/how-to-upload-display-and-save-images-using-node-js-and-express) will be helpful.

 ## Requirements